Land Ordinance of 1784

 The Ordinance of 1784 (enacted April 23, 1784) called for the land in the recently created United States which was located west of the Appalachian Mountains, north of the Ohio River and east of the Mississippi River to be divided into separate states.

 Adoption

-The ordinance was adopted by the United States Congress of the Confederation under the Articles of Confederation.

-Thomas Jefferson was the principal author.
-His original draft of the ordinance contained five important articles:
+The ordinance was adopted by the United States Congress of the Confederation in 1784.
+Written principally by Thomas Jefferson, it made provisions for western lands.
+His original draft contained five important articles: